Great Ocean Road

 - upgraded visitor lookouts at Twelve Apostles and Gibson Steps, including an all-weather amphitheater at the Twelve Apostles lookout

-- a new bike and walking trail between the Twelve Apostles and Loch Ard Gorge*
+- upgrades to existing trails, and potential for new trails and lookouts between the Twelve Apostles and Loch Ard Gorge

 - a new transit pod is proposed at Loch Ard Gorge to support sustainable transport within the Precinct.